wirshingh/mitos-hydra-loop/README.md

 1. SAMPLEDIR_MTCONTIG="path to assembled mt contigs.
 Must end in '.fasta'"

     After the '=' paste the full path to the directory with mitochondrial contigs in '.fasta' format.

 2. SAMPLEDIR_BASE="path the base project directory.
-Directory where job file is"
+Output files will be here"

     After the '=' paste the full path to base directory.
-This directory is where the job file is located.
-The results will be located in this directory.

 3. Genetic Code

     After the mitos command flag -c enter the number of the genetic code that will be used for annotation.
 5 (Invertebrate Mitochondrial) is set as default.

 Genetic codes: